Kaweesi-Matia/sets-challenge/README.md

 ## How to solve this challenge?

-1. Read the "Challenge description" below.
+1. Read the "Challenge description" below
 2. Make changes to the [challenge.js](./challenge.js) file.
 3. Commit your changes.
 4. Wait for the result of the "GitHub Classroom Workflow" action.
 If it is green - congratulations, you solved this challenge!
 If not - try again!